akchau-usc/541-project/README.md

 Focusing in on a Random Forest Classifier, we ran (3) different feature extraction scripts to test which features would lead to the best classification of Major vs Minor audio chords.

-# 3 METHODS OF FEATURE EXTRACTION
+# 3 METHODS OF FEATURE EXTRACTION + CSV CREATION
 1. fft_ratio_peaks.py

 run with: python3 fft_ratio_peaks.py